Exchange your current home

 - emergency alarms throughout the scheme, with 24-hour help available

 Almshouses are run by small, independent charitable trusts, many of them established hundreds of years ago and with many of the buildings now listed for their architectural merit.
-Each charity has its own rules determining which older people it can house and is run by a board of Trustees.
-For example, some were set up specifically for the workers of a particular local trade or for those in a certain parish.
-The Almshouse Association manages a list of local Almshouses and contact details.
+Each charity is run by a board of trustees and has its own rules determining which older people it can house.
+For example, some almshouses were set up specifically for the workers of a particular local trade or for those in a certain parish.
+The Almshouse Association manages a list of local almshouses and contact details.

-Abbeyfield offer older people supported living arrangements that are similar to extra care.
+Abbeyfield offer older people supported living arrangements that are similar to Extra Care.
 They also run care homes, some of which offer nursing care or specialist facilities for people with dementia.
 A key element of Abbeyfield is to address loneliness and so most Abbeyfield houses have a live in-house manager and shared main meals.
-You can search the Abbeyfield site for vacancies.
+You can search the Abbeyfield website for vacancies.